 Fundations® is based on scientific reading research demonstrating that reading is the intersection of five critical components: phonemic awareness and phonics (also referred to as alphabetics), fluency, vocabulary, and comprehension.
-In fact, they are specified as critical foundational reading skills in states' college-and career-readiness standards, as well as the National Reading Panel report (National Institute of Child Health and Human Development [NICHD], 2000).
+In fact, they are specified as critical foundational reading skills in states' collegeand career-readiness standards, as well as the National Reading Panel report (National Institute of Child Health and Human Development [NICHD], 2000).

-Specifically, all children should receive direct, systematic instruction in these five areas during grades K-3.
+All children in grades K-3 should receive direct, systematic instruction in these five areas.
 Together, they form the foundation upon which higher level reading skills, critical to success in college and the workforce, are built.
-Without the ability to fluently pull print from the page and comprehend it, students will be unable to understand complex text, one of the best predictors of college success (ACT, Inc., 2006).
+Without the ability to fluently pull print from the page

+See each Teacher's Manual to learn how Fundations Learning Activities align with effective instruction research. and comprehend it, students will be unable to understand complex text, one of the best predictors of college success (Achieve, 2012; ACT, Inc., 2010).
 A lack of foundational skills is a major cause of poor performance in struggling readers.
-Word-level deficiencies limit an individual's exposure to text, which impedes vocabulary development and reading comprehension (Stanovich, 1986).
+Word-level deficiencies limit an individual's exposure to text, which impedes vocabulary development and reading comprehension (Hulme et al., 2019; Perfetti, 2010).
 Fundations instruction is designed to prevent these deficiencies.